 Users register desktop clients and mobile apps so that their user account is linked to their machines.
 When desktop clients and apps are installed, they must then be registered to the system before content can be downloaded and synchronized.
 All registered machines are listed in the Machines tab in the administrative web portal.

-A remote wipe is the process of unlinking a machine from a user account, which in turn deletes all Anchor data from the local machine.
+A remote wipe is the process of unlinking a machine from a user account, which in turn deletes all X360Sync data from the local machine.
 This security feature is helpful in instances when end users lose a device, and their data is at risk of being stolen or otherwise compromised.
 Administrators can remotely wipe machines in the Machines tab of the administrative web portal.

 A report is created in the Reports tab of the administrative web portal, and contains one or more gadgets that help administrators track space usage, monitor accounts and machines, view activity, and more.
 Administrators can export these reports to a PDF, Excel, or CSV file; administrators can also email these reports to a list of recipients.
 Reports can be run on an ad-hoc basis, or administrators can set up recurring reports.